m-ravin/azure_infra_tf/README.md

 This Terraform project deploys the following Azure resources:

 - **Resource Group**: Central container for all resources
-- **Storage Account**: For data storage with configurable settings
+- **Storage Account**: Primary storage with Hierarchical Namespace (HNS) for data lake capabilities
+- **AI Storage Account**: Dedicated blob storage (non-HNS) for Azure AI Foundry models and data
-- **Key Vault**: For secure secret management
+- **Key Vault**: For secure secret and key management
-- **Databricks Workspace**: For big data and analytics
+- **Databricks Workspace**: For big data processing and analytics
-- **Azure Cosmos DB**: For globally distributed database
+- **Azure Cosmos DB**: For globally distributed NoSQL database with optional analytical storage
-- **Azure AI Search**: For cognitive search capabilities
+- **Azure AI Search**: For cognitive search and semantic indexing capabilities
+- **Azure AI Foundry**: For building, deploying, and managing AI applications with integrated access to storage and key vault

-The infrastructure is environment-aware (dev, qa, prod) and supports multi-region deployments with flexible configuration through Terraform variables.
+The infrastructure is environment-aware (dev, qa, prod) and supports multi-region deployments.
+The AI Foundry service can be deployed to a different region than the primary infrastructure, allowing you to leverage region-specific AI capabilities.

+### Key Features

+- **Multi-Region Support**: Deploy main infrastructure and AI services to different Azure regions
+- **Flexible Enablement**: Each major service can be independently enabled or disabled via configuration
+- **Integrated Security**: AI Foundry integrated with Key Vault and Storage Account for secure credential management
+- **Scalable Storage**: Two separate storage accounts for different workload patterns (HNS for data lakes, Blob for AI models)

 ---